PSDI-UK/aiida-gromacs/docs/source/user_guide/api_interface.rst

                                     'o': '1AKI_newbox.gro'
                                     })

-Please note, you do not need to provide input files to this, since they have to be given special treatment so that provenance is properly tracked.
+Please note, you do not need to provide input files to this parameters dictionary, since they have to be given special treatment so that provenance is properly tracked.

 **Prepare data dict**